johno/pixyll/_posts/2022-02-23-sole_proprietrship_vs_llc.md

 Make sure to speak with legitimate experts such as these (not just your friends and family) before making any binding decisions.
 They have seen what works and what doesn’t.
 They know what will work best based on your unique needs.

-LLCPalace wishes you much success in your journey.
+We wish you much success in your journey.
 Good Luck!

 DISCLAIMER:

-Any information on LLCPalace is not legal or financial advice.
-Talk to people who know what they’re talking about and use your judgment.
+"Business Initiative" is for general educational purposes only.
+"Business Initiative" does not offer any legal or financial advice.
+Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
+External resources should be used independently of "Business Initiative".
+It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.